 Frederick A.O.
 Schwarz Education Center Council

-Vanya Desai, Nellie Gipson, Polly Merrill, Tracy Pontarelli, Kathy Prounis, Coco Quinlan, Ann Spence, and Valerie Rowe.
+Vanya Desai, Nellie Gipson, Polly Merrill, DeWayne Phillips, Tracey Pontarelli, Kathy Prounis, Coco Quinlan, Valerie Rowe, Ann Spence, and Melanie Wright

 The Frederick A.O.
 Schwarz Education Center is endowed by grants from The Thompson Family Foundation Fund, the F.A.O.
 Schwarz Family Foundation, William Randolph Hearst Endowment, and other generous donors.